Simulating the quantum switch with quantum circuits is computationally hard: Results

 By exhibiting concrete upper bounds for the probability of successful simulation of the quantum switch that are significantly below $1$, we demonstrate the extent of the robustness of our results with respect to a figure of merit related to a probabilistic simulation.
-Another pertinent notion of robustness in this context is that of an approximation simulation---although the quantum switch may not be able to be exactly simulated, it could still be the case that other higher-order transformations with indefinite causal order which are $\epsilon$-close to the quantum switch can be simulated.
+Another pertinent notion of robustness in this context is that of an approximate simulation---although the quantum switch may not be able to be exactly simulated, it could still be the case that other higher-order transformations that are $\epsilon$-close to the quantum switch can be simulated.
 This question is particularly relevant for experimental scenarios, where noise and imprecision hinder the ability of preparing any specific transformation exactly.
 Here, we prove that even in the approximate case a simulation of the quantum switch is not possible, for some particular number of calls $(k_A,k_B)$.
-We do so by exhibiting values of $\epsilon$ that are significantly above $0$ for which even a probabilistic simulation, for some $p<1$ that we also exhibit, is not possible.
-In order to do so, we begin by defining approximate simulations.
+We do so by exhibiting values of $\epsilon$ that are significantly above zero for which even a probabilistic simulation, for some $p<1$ that we also exhibit, is not possible.

-For an \textit{approximate simulation} of the quantum switch, it is useful to consider a partly restricted kind of simulation that is required to hold for fixed input control and target systems, but without discarding the output target system.
+For an approximate simulation of the quantum switch, it is useful to consider a partly restricted scenario that is required to hold for fixed input control and target systems, but without discarding the output target system.
 Similarly to the restricted simulation case, proving the impossibility of a simulation in this partly restricted case also implies the impossibility of a simulation in more general scenarios.
-Let $\sigma_c=\ketbra{+}{+}$ be the state of the input control system, $\rho_t=\ketbra{0}{0}$ be the state of the input target system, and $\widetilde{\mcS}$ be a higher-order transformation that acts on the same space as the quantum switch.
-We define a simulation $\mcC$ to be $\epsilon$-close to the quantum switch $\mcS$ in this scenario if there exists an $\widetilde{\mcS}$ such that
+Let $\sigma_c=\ketbra{+}{+}$ be the state of the input control system, $\rho_t=\ketbra{0}{0}$ be the state of the input target system, and $\widetilde{\map{S}}$ be a higher-order transformation that acts on the same space as the quantum switch.
+We define a simulation $\map{C}$ to be $\epsilon$-close to the quantum switch $\map{S}$ in this scenario if there exists an $\widetilde{\map{S}}$ such that

-where $A$ and $B$ are arbitrary quantum channels and, for $\mcS_{+0}(\cdot,\cdot)\coloneqq \mcS(\cdot,\cdot)[\ketbra{+}{+}\otimes\ketbra{0}{0}]$ and $\widetilde{\mcS}_{+0}(\cdot,\cdot)\coloneqq \widetilde{\mcS}(\cdot,\cdot)[\ketbra{+}{+}\otimes\ketbra{0}{0}]$, it holds that
+where $A$ and $B$ are arbitrary quantum channels and, for $\map{S}_{+0}(\cdot,\cdot)\coloneqq \map{S}(\cdot,\cdot)[\ketbra{+}{+}\otimes\ketbra{0}{0}]$ and $\widetilde{\map{S}}_{+0}(\cdot,\cdot)\coloneqq \widetilde{\map{S}}(\cdot,\cdot)[\ketbra{+}{+}\otimes\ketbra{0}{0}]$, it holds that